eProsima/vulcanexus/docs/rst/tutorials/tools/fastdds_monitor/fastdds_monitor.rst

 Additionally, it is possible to receive statistical data from every endpoint in the network leveraging the `ROS 2 Statistics Module <https://fast-dds.docs.eprosima.com/en/latest/fastdds/statistics/statistics.html>`_.
 This data is very useful to analyze the DDS network performance and seek possible communication problems in it.

-This tutorial provides step-by-step instructions to use Vulcanexus to monitor a ROS 2 talker/listener demo.
+This tutorial provides step-by-step instructions to use Vulcanexus for monitoring a ROS 2 talker/listener demo.

 Prerequisites
 -------------

-Ensure that the Vulcanexus installation includes the Vulcanexus tools (either ``vulcanexus-humble-desktop``, ``vulcanexus-humble-tools``, or ``vulcanexus-humble-base``).
+Ensure that the Vulcanexus installation includes Vulcanexus Tools (either ``vulcanexus-humble-desktop``, ``vulcanexus-humble-tools``, or ``vulcanexus-humble-base``).
 Also, remember to source the environment in every terminal in this tutorial.

 .. code-block:: bash